 A large portion of Residency Deposits in most cases remain a part of the resident’s estate.
 Additionally, the family would NOT be responsible for the remarketing of this property while paying the costs to operate and maintain until sold.
-The Monthly Service Fee is designed to consolidate costs to operate resident’s home, remove the responsibility of maintenance and upkeep, while offering an array of life enrichment and wellness opportunities.
+The Monthly Service Fee is designed to consolidate costs to operate a resident’s home, remove the responsibility of maintenance and upkeep while offering an array of life enrichment and wellness opportunities.

 Assisted Living/Memory Care Communities